-Donald Sipe is a musician and entrepreneur.
+Donald Sipe is a musician, educator and artist manager.
 His work as a trumpet player spans thirty years in all musical genres.
 During this same period he has been active as an arts industry executive, an educator, arranger, producer and performance coach.

 He is the former instructor of trumpet at Carroll University and Carthage College, and has led masterclasses at the University of DePaul, University of WI-Whitewater, as well as the Eastman School of Music (music business).

 The range of his performing activities cross many genres, including classical, jazz, rock and Broadway.
 He performed on Peter Gabriel’s New Blood Orchestra Tour and has been heard in the pit with several broadway national touring companies, including West Side Story, HAIR, Book of Mormon, Anastasia, The Sound of Music and Wicked.

 He has also performed with a wide range of luminaries including Leonard Bernstein, Michael Tilson Thomas, Doc Severisen, The Who, Dennis DeYoung, Ray Charles, Marvin Hamlisch, Bill Conti, Jerry Goldsmith, Jewel, Il Divo, Aretha Franklin, The Temptations, Mannheim Steamroller, the Moody Blues, Jerry Lewis and Bob Newhart.